AdobeDocs/workfront.en/help/manage-work/projects/updating-work-in-a-project/apply-custom-status-work-assigned-to-group.md

 # Apply statuses to work that is associated with a group

 If a project is associated with a group, you can apply both system-level statuses as well as a custom status associated with that group to the project, or tasks and issues on that project.
-For information about group statuses in  `Adobe Workfront`, see [Create or edit a status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).
+For information about group statuses in&nbsp;Adobe Workfront, see [Create or edit a status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).

 >[!TIP]
 >